 Any workers who work within an environment were asbestos is present are at risk of developing mesothelioma.
 Their family members that come in direct contact with their clothing or their person are also at risk of exposure to the asbestos dust.
 It is recommended that the worker remove any work attire that is covered in the asbestos dust before entering their home to lower the risk to their family.

 The Legal Rights of Workers and Their Family

 Workers who aren’t compensated fully by worker’s compensation have the legal right to start an asbestos lawsuit.
+These lawsuits are not asbestos class action lawsuits.
 The legal action is an attempt to collect payments for all medical treatment associated with the treatment of mesothelioma and the collection of wages lost due to the development of the disease.
 Employers may offer a settlement for the worker due to their diagnosis and prognosis.
 If any direct members of the worker’s family develop the disease, the employer is responsible for their medical treatment and may offer a settlement due to their liability.
 However, in most cases, the family must file a legal claim to try to collect compensation for linked cases of the disease.

 If the worker dies as a result of mesothelioma, the family could file a wrongful death lawsuit against the employer or their insurer.
 The claim could lead to the acquisition of lifetime earnings for the worker.
 The family could also claim certain tort-based options due to the loss of financial support, loss of companionship for spouses, and mental anguish.
 An attorney explains which options are available to the family when the claim is started.